exploratory-io/book/wrangling/select.md

 ### From Column Menu
 ![](images/command-select-column-menu.png)

-* You can also select "Keep / Drop" from column menu of the columns that you want to keep (or drop).
+* You can also select "select (Remove) Columns" from column menu of the columns that you want to keep (or drop).

 ## Select / Remove Columns by Manually Specifying Columns